-The WAIT signal is used for arbitration when a read/write operation is launched while an on-chip refresh is in progress.
-If locations are addressed while they are undergoing refresh, the WAIT signal will be asserted for additional clock cycles, until the refresh has completed (see Figure 6: Refresh Collision during Synchronous Burst Read in Variable Latency Mode).
+The WAIT signal is used for arbitration when a read/write operation is launched while an onwww.DataSheet4U.com chip refresh is in progress.
+If locations are addressed while they are undergoing refresh, the WAIT signal will be asserted for additional clock cycles, until the refresh has completed (see Figure 6: Refresh Collision during Synchronous Read Operation in Variable Latency mode).
 When the refresh operation is completed, the read or write operation will be allowed to continue normally.